 nashi saku ya ikusa no ato no kuzure ie (Higginson 22)

 the pear is blossoming —

-after the battle [or, the battle’s aftermath]
+after the battle [or, the battle’s aftermath] a collapsed house

 Where is the summer grass, all that remains of warriors’ dreams?
 Shiki’s battlefield haiku differs distinctly from, yet still recalls, Bashō’s poem above.
 The first lines of both poems have the same initial sound, na, and end with the kireji (cutting word) ya, indicating the line break and emphasizing the image.
 Kusa (grass) is a pun within ikusa (battle), both poems set up a series of possessives (no / ga), and the focus is on “no ato,” which in Shiki’s poem can mean both “after” or the trace, tracks, or aftermath left behind.
 Ato is in hiragana (characters for sound only) rather than kanji (Chinese characters), so it suggests both meanings; in Bashō’s poem, it is in kanji for “trace,” the sound suggesting the alternative meaning of “after” (Higginson 22-23).

 In Bashō’s prose just before and after his poem, he writes of a castle in ruins; in Shiki’s work, a house is in ruins.
 Shiki’s haiku focuses on the immediate ruin of war, which in Bashō’s poem has long since disappeared, yet in both, the cycle of nature, along with its beauty, has survived.